Sleep Disorders Center

 Nearly 70 million Americans suffer from some level of debilitating sleep deprivation, unable to achieve the suggested seven to nine hours of uninterrupted sleep per night.
 Something as common as chronic snoring is actually one of the major symptoms of a sleep disorder, which contributes to a host of health concerns and potentially hazardous shifts in concentration, mental capacity, mood and blood pressure.
 The sufferer is often not aware that their failure to achieve restful sleep constitutes a medical condition.
 Fortunately, many of these disorders that cause sleep deprivation are easily treatable and oftentimes completely curable.

 Watson Clinic's Sleep Disorders Center was one of the first sleep labs established in the state and is the only sleep center in the Lakeland area that is accredited by the American Academy of Sleep Medicine.
-The sleep disorders center features the services of four board-certified physicians – neurologist Dr. Daniel Traviesa
+The sleep disorders center features the services of three board-certified physicians – neurologist Dr. Daniel Traviesa

 and pulmonologists Dr. Eric Lipson